netzkolchose/django-computedfields/docs/manual.rst

 and add ``computedfields`` to your ``INSTALLED_APPS``.

-For graph rendering also install :mod:`graphviz`:
+To render the update dependency graph during development, also install :mod:`graphviz`:

 .. code:: bash